DMathas/machine-learning-scripts/README.md

 The vectorized implementation uses NumPy for efficient matrix operations, improving computational performance.
 Experiments with synthetic data and the MNIST dataset demonstrate the functionality and performance of the implemented algorithms.

+This project was part of the course Deep Learning at the Vrije Universiteit Amsterdam (VU).